THE AIMS FESTIVAL ORCHESTRA 2026

-• An AIMS highlight: The Festival Orchestra – 3 days of intense work with a concert on the last day.
+• The highlight of AIMS: The Festival Orchestra — three days of intensive work culminating in a concert on the final day.

-• We will be rehearsing and performing the Symphony nº8 in F major, op.
-93 by Ludwig van Beethoven.
+• We will be rehearsing and performing the Symphony nº5, op.
+67 by Ludwig van Beethoven.

-• Daniel Huertas Ferrer will conduct the 2025 AIMS Festival Orchestra.
+• Josep Castanyer will conduct the AIMS Festival Orchestra 2026.

 Selection of string musicians: